EinsteinVirus/Computer-Forensics/README.md

 ### 27. Yahoo mail, a popular web based email service, saves copies of the email under what file name?
 ```
+"ShowLetter[1].htm" is the file in which yahoo saves copies of the email.
 ```
 <p>
 <a href="#"><img src="/Images/Ques27.png" alt ="Ques27"></a>